Scandinavian York: Ridings

 Scandinavian Yorkshire was divided into three parts, for administration purposes, these were known as the North Riding, the West Riding and the East Riding.
 The name Riding derives from the Old Norse þriðjungr meaning "third part".
 Under Scandinavian rule each Riding was a unitary authority with its own assemblies.
-They were created during the Scandinavian period but continued until 1974, when they were abolished under the Local Government Act 1972, although the East Riding of Yorkshire was revived as a unitary authority in 1996.
+They were created during the Scandinavian period and continued until 1974, when they were abolished under the Local Government Act 1972, although the East Riding of Yorkshire was revived as a unitary authority in 1996.

 Wapentakes

 From the Old Norse vápnatak an administrative sub division of the Ridings in Yorkshire.
 The term is of Scandinavian origin and meant the taking of weapons; it later signified the clash of arms by which the people assembled in a local court expressed assent.
 In Scandinavian York it is likely that initially the Wapentakes were formed by groups of smaller Hundreds but confusingly later on the Wapentake itself was regarded as the direct equivalent to the Anglo-Saxon Hundred.
 Wapentakes lasted until 1974, when they were phased out by the Local Government Act 1972.